Contents

 • There is no way for them to match the invoices with the purchase order automatically.

-• Invoices don’t come directly from the supplier.
+• Invoices don’t come directly from a single supplier.
 They always have to chase information from different stakeholders.

 • Invoices have missing purchase order information, and the team needs to investigate to find out the appropriate PO.